sharon-rozinsky/cp-mail/README.md

 - Order mail list by date
 - Add hour to date received
 - Implement search
-- bug: when clicking 'mark as unread' on the same mail the counter increases (disable the button)
+- Bug: when clicking 'mark as unread' on the same mail the counter increases (disable the button)
+- Fix constants in client side (port numbers, addresses etc...)
+- Handle server side startup scripts to load mongo for dev environment
+- Create docker image